iltlo/RM-ROS-Notes/learn/package-node.md

             - include all the headers necessary to use the most common public pieces of the ROS system.
         - `ros::init(argc, argv, "node_name")`
             - Initializes ROS, allows ROS to do name remapping through the command line
-            - Specify a unique name of the node (Eg: node_name)
+            - Specify a unique name of the node (E.g.: node_name)
             - Provide argc and argv so that it can **perform any ROS arguments and name remapping** that were provided at the command line.
 (Q: why is argc argv responsible for name remapping) **?**
         - `ros::NodeHandle n;`
             - Creates a ROS handle to the process node.